Hydrology

 River Flow Diversion & Runoff Sedimentation

-What BAYSAVERS wants to bring to light is the massive diversion of freshwater and sediment from the Apalachicola Bay and its harmful discharge into St. Joe and St. Andrew bay.
+What BAYSAVERS wants to bring to light is the massive diversion of freshwater and sediment AWAY from Apalachicola Bay and its oyster beds and its harmful discharge into the seagrass beds of St. Joe Bay and St. Andrew Bay.

 Our group is committed to reestablishing the natural hydrology of our ecosystems and eliminating this massive diversion of precious freshwater and sediment and its subsequent harmful runoff.